EarthEngineering/docker-earth-quickstart/README.md

 ### Testing

-Earth Quickstart sets up accounts to be used for tests with EarthCli 2.1+ (10 accounts by default).
+Earth Spark sets up accounts to be used for tests with EarthCli 2.1+ (10 accounts by default).
 Once the transactions are mined, the final output is printed out:

 ```
 Available Accounts